pryv/dev-site/source/getting-started.md

 3. [Data Modelling](#data-modelling)
 4. [Managing Accesses](#access-management)

+In addition, you can download the [OpenAPI document](/open-api/3.0/api.yaml) describing Pryv.io API using OpenAPI Specification and import it on other testing platforms for API such as Postman, as explained on our [Open API page](/open-api/index.md).

 # Create a Pryv Lab User

 By registering on our Lab platform, you will have access to a Pryv.io user account in a fully-functional environment perfect for your first tests.